 With a safety index of about 60 to 65, some of the most popular student-friendly neighborhoods are Bockenheim, Sachsenhausen, Nordend, and Bornheim, which have numerous cafes, libraries, nightlife, and easy access to universities.
 For students and new graduates, the city is full of career opportunities.
 Frankfurt and its surrounding areas have one of the lowest unemployment rates in Germany due to top-notch agencies in fintech, consulting, logistics, AI, and technology.
 Students, during their education, gain internships and part-time jobs in international companies.
 Throughout the year, Frankfurt also organizes a lot of youth-oriented events such as Museumsuferfest, Frankfurt Book Fair, Luminale Festival, and a number of electronic music and cultural festivals.

-To live a balanced life as a student in Frankfurt, getting appropriate housing is a crucial aspect.
-Students take into consideration a few factors, such as proximity of the student housing to the university, the price of the student apartment Frankfurt, connection to public transport, safety, and availability of modern facilities.
+Housing is definitely a major aspect of living a well-rounded life as a student in Frankfurt.
+A few deciding factors for students when they are looking for student housing include the proximity of the student housing to the university, the cost of the student apartment Frankfurt, public transport links, safety, and availability of modern facilities.
 Amber, with its verified listings, flexible lease terms, and ready-to-move student apartments, makes the search process easier.
-Here are the options for the best accommodation in Frankfurt for students:
+These are some of the best accommodation options for students in Frankfurt:

 | Frankfurt Student Residence | Nearest Main University | Distance | Key Amenities | Starting Price |